 Cats are often considered to be aloof and independent, but many cat owners will tell you that their cats are loving and affectionate creatures.

 It is believed by some that cats pick up on the emotions of their owners and reciprocate them.
 So if you show your cat a lot of love and attention, it’s likely that your cat will return those feelings to you.
-Of course, every cat is different and some may never show signs of affection towards their owner no matter how much love is shown to them.

 But for those cats who do form close bonds with their humans, there’s no doubt in many people’s minds that they absolutely know they are loved.